firebase/geofire-java/README.md

 GeoFire](https://github.com/firebase/geofire/blob/master/examples/securityRules/rules.json).

 #### Setting location data
-In GeoFire you can set and query locations by key.
+In GeoFire you can set and query locations by string keys.
 To set a location for a key simply call the `setLocation` method.
 The location method is passed a key as string and the location as latitude and longitude doubles.

 ```java
 geoFire.setLocation("firebase-hq", 37.7853889, -122.4056973);